Concrete Curing Time Calculator

 If concrete dries out too quickly, the hydration reaction stops.
 This leads to several structural defects:

-- Reduced Strength: Concrete that is not cured can lose up to 50% of its potential compressive strength.
+- Reduced Strength: Concrete that is not cured can lose up to 50 percent of its potential compressive strength.

 - Surface Dusting: The top layer becomes weak and powdery, leading to abrasion issues.